AndreaRoMa/ar_appointment_scheduler/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This project was done as a technical test for the company CUSEUM

-* Ruby version
+* Ruby version 2.7.3

-* System dependencies

-* Configuration

-* Database creation
+* Rails 6.1.4.4

-* Database initialization
+* Database Postgresql

-* How to run the test suite
+* How to create a new Schedule use the path: http://localhost:3000/schedules

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...